The Cons of DIY in Home Renovations

 You have a life.
 Career, kids, relationships, friends, leisure: All of these have priority.
 This narrows down the amount of time that you have available to work on your house.

 Professionals compress the schedule and complete the project much faster than if you had done it by yourself.
 Both parties should discuss the schedule and duration so everyone has a clear understanding and realistic expectations.
 Plus, they have a vested interest in finishing in an efficient manner since yours is likely one of many projects they’re completing.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Keeping on schedule